 Do you take insurance?

 At this time, we can offer you a superbill that you can submit to your insurance in hopes of getting reimbursed.
-We are currently working on contracting with some insurance companies and will update our site when this changes.

 Where are you located?

 See Contact Page.

 What exactly is intuitive eating?

 Intuitive eating is a unique, non-diet approach to wellness and one that we use extensively in practice – in many different ways.
 Many people understand it as an approach that focuses on using our own internal hunger and fullness cues to guide our eating choices.
 While that is a core tenant of intuitive eating, it’s important to know that this approach extends far beyond hunger and fullness cues.
 When you work with someone who is truly trained in this approach you will extensively explore what food and movement means to you.
 In our sessions we will sort through your food beliefs, self-talk, food behaviors, etc… to get to the bottom of why you do what you do when it comes to eating and moving.
 The real, central focus is always self-care and this looks different for every body.
 Using a counseling technique call motivational interviewing, we will help guide you towards your unique wellness by helping you reach a place of self-care and health that works for you – lifelong.

 Will I lose weight?
 It seems like you think weight loss is a bad thing.